ahoxus/ahoxus.github.io/pages/pioneer.md

 # {{ page.description }}

-> we share whatever we learn from our own crisis preparation, while living life with joy and without money!
+> content. to get you inspired and start your own crisis-prepared-living, by moving from the city to the country side. fix your life today!

 is [this answer](https://frontier.pioneer.app/posts/24e9f43a-what-are-you-building-in-a-sentence) clear enough? 😁

-we've been using pioneer gamified system to get some feedback since 2019. [the latest iterations are printed on google drive](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp).
+we've been using pioneer gamified system to get some feedback since 2019. [the latest iterations are printed on *google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). also, you can [somehow find them on frontier]({{ page.frontier }}) and follow the chain (under the comments).

 however, we're not a "startup", by any measure. please, keep this in mind. that's also why we decided to make this page as a landing place (mostly for the pioneer community).